-&lt;sup>11 This is in contrast to hospitals under a 100% fixed cost TPR structure where hospitals face a consistent incentive to reduce unnecessary utilization and provide the most efficient and effective care possible for their communities.
+17 This is in contrast to hospitals under a 100% fixed cost TPR structure where hospitals face a consistent incentive to reduce unnecessary utilization and provide the most efficient and effective care possible for their communities.

-&lt;sup>12 Overtime, more progressive payment structures - such as those contemplated by the Primary Care Advanced Medical Home model currently championed by CareFirst Blue Cross of Maryland will contain strong financial incentives for community physicians to redirect patients to lower cost and higher quality acute care facilities.
+18 Over time, more progressive payment structures - such as those contemplated by the Primary Care Advanced Medical Home model currently championed by CareFirst Blue Cross of Maryland will contain strong financial incentives for community physicians to redirect patients to lower cost and higher quality acute care facilities.